eagomez2/dcnn-project-page/README.md

 [[Project page](https://eagomez2.github.io/dcnn-project-page/)] [[Preprint](https://arxiv.org/abs/2601.13704)]

 ## License
-For further details about the license of this tool, please see [LICENSE](LICENSE).
+For further details about the license of this repository, please see [LICENSE](LICENSE).

 ## Acknowledgement
 The calculations presented in this publication were carried out using the computer resources of the Aalto University of Science "Science-IT" project.